vincentisambart/osx-box-bootstrap/README.md

 * Create a new OS X VM
   * 4 GB RAM
   * 2 CPU
+    * Allow: Hardware virtualization - expand the CPU options, and enable this option
   * about 100 GB disk space
 * Start the VM
 * Install OS X: